 An overexcited woman grips my arm: “Ohmygod, did you see the MOOSE?”
 (Yes, we do see deer in the fields and conservation easement between our fence and the mountains.
 Do I educate her, or just let her have her moment?)

-A person with a camera around his neck (whose country of origin I won’t mention because it’s too exactly-the-stereotype to be believed) asks me WHAT TIME will the family of quail be returning to view?
+A person with a camera around his neck asks me WHAT TIME will the family of quail be returning to view?
 I’m reminded of a back-country hike in Yellowstone, when we ran into another hiker who was anxious about being on the wrong trail “because when I went UP the mountain there were SHEEP.”
-(Again, do we educate or just point him toward his car at the trailhead?
-Notice to all hikers: Bighorns do come on legs.)
+(Again, do we educate or just point him toward the trailhead and his car?
+Notice to all hikers: Bighorns come on legs.)

 The people-watching prize, however, goes to a colleague of mine who runs another KOA park… Young kid finds baby skunk.
 Kid’s mom lets kid pick up baby skunk.
 Baby skunk bites kid.
 (Go, Baby Skunk!)
 Mom wants proof that “the animals are up-to-date on vaccinations.” !!!
 (Park manager silently wishes baby skunk had bitten MOM while he was at it…)